aiven/terraform-provider-aiven/docs/data-sources/valkey_user.md

 - `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
 - `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the Valkey User.
+- `username` (String) Name of the Valkey service user.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `password` (String, Sensitive) The password of the Valkey User.
+- `password` (String, Sensitive) The Valkey service user's password.
-- `type` (String) Type of the user account.
-Tells whether the user is the primary account or a regular account.
+- `type` (String) User account type, such as primary or regular account.
-- `valkey_acl_categories` (List of String) Defines command category rules.
+- `valkey_acl_categories` (List of String) Allow or disallow command categories.
+To allow a category use the prefix `+@` and to disallow use `-@`.
+See the [Valkey documentation](https://valkey.io/topics/acl/) for details on the ACL feature.
 The field is required with`valkey_acl_commands` and `valkey_acl_keys`.
 Changing this property forces recreation of the resource.
-- `valkey_acl_channels` (List of String) Defines the permitted pub/sub channel patterns.
+- `valkey_acl_channels` (List of String) Allows and disallows access to pub/sub channels.
+Entries are defined as standard glob patterns.
 Changing this property forces recreation of the resource.
 - `valkey_acl_commands` (List of String) Defines rules for individual commands.
+To allow a command use the prefix `+` and to disallow use `-`.
 The field is required with`valkey_acl_categories` and `valkey_acl_keys`.
 Changing this property forces recreation of the resource.
-- `valkey_acl_keys` (List of String) Defines key access rules.
+- `valkey_acl_keys` (List of String) Key access rules.
+Entries are defined as standard glob patterns.
 The field is required with`valkey_acl_categories` and `valkey_acl_keys`.
 Changing this property forces recreation of the resource.